aubindetrez/implPower/Documentation/Core/Identify.md

 - `o_condreg_mcrf`, Complementary information to decode the Conditional register instruction

 - TODO identification signals for other instructions
+- TODO continue description of the Identify unit as work on the functional units continues

 ## Principle of operation
 The module receives a 32-bit instruction from the Instruction fetch.